Being the parent of a kid who "has it all" and yet no happiness to show for it is all too common. Here's how to put them on a path to true happiness.

 “If you can get around to the mindset that you need to start with yourself, it changes everything,” Zeitlin says.

 The profound change is that parents who just want their kids to be happy should also work to find their own true and lasting happiness.
-Because in the end, if happiness is a path, rather than a destination, parents and kids need to walk that path together.
+Because in the end if happiness is a path rather than a destination, parents and kids need to walk it together.

 This article was originally published on